Interview with Nick Kirrage, Co-Head of the Schroder Global Recovery Fund

-As an independent financial planner, we have the chance to talk with different fund managers about their views on the market and how they manage funds for clients.
+As a financial planner, we have the chance to talk with different fund managers about their views on the market and how they manage funds for clients.

 In the days before Christmas, I spoke with Nick Kirrage, Co-head of the Schroder Global Recovery Fund.